briney/clonify-python/README.md

 python-levenshtein
 fastcluster

-all requirements can be installed with pip:
+all package requirements can be installed with pip:
 `sudo pip install <package>`